ulf-rodened/remarkable-basil/content/posts/how-to-display-charts-on-a-static-web-site-with-node-red.md

 ## Shortcodes

-For this example I used the Hugo theme airspace-hugo.
+For this example, I used the Hugo theme airspace-hugo.
 The shortcode files are placed in a folder called shortcodes.
-The path to the files are airspace-hugo/layouts/shortcodes/.
+The path to the files is airspace-hugo/layouts/shortcodes/.

 The following files will be used: